GlobalTechInfo/ULTRA-MD/README.md

 - Not For Sale
 - If A plugin's code is obfuscated , You don't have permission to edit it in any form
 - Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
-- Have A Good Day ❤️
+- Have A Good Day

 <p align="center">
-Thanks To Microsoft Copilot 🩷
+Thanks To Microsoft Copilot And Chatgpt🩷